 - MM! has Tatsukichi himself.
 The Crossdressing Voices helped out a lot.
 Taro then gets disappointed since his crush on the first episode, is his cross-dressing friend.

 - In the first episode Tsukimi allows a woman who helped her to sleep in her all-female dorm.
 The next morning Kuranosuke is revealed to be male when he wakes up with disheveled clothes.

-- This is subverted several other times, when Tsukimi's friends who are afraid of men fail to notice that Kuranosuke is male even when they find out he pads his bra (they assume he's just very small chested).
+- This is subverted several other times.
+Tsukimi's friends, who are afraid of men, fail to notice that Kuranosuke is male even when they find out he pads his bra (they assume he's just very small chested).

 - Played for Laughs with Karara's debut in Sgt.
 Frog: Tamama spends the entire episode flitting between jealousy at the thought of being replaced as the platoon's cute tadpole and being charmed by the new 'recruit's' Hero Worship of him.
 Then, when Karara heads home, she promises to become a good future bride for him...

 - In Aphorism, this is how Hinata and Mino met for the first time.
 Hinata even had a crush on him for a while: his reaction at the Bridget-dropping was throughly expected.